Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/08_Permissions.md

 }
 ``````````````````````````````````````````````````````````````````````````````````````````````````

-Now we've extended the model with permission functionality but we still need to implement this functionality in the controller.
+Now we've extended the model with permission functionality but we still need to
+implement this functionality in the controller.

-We can use the "findPermitted" function in the store action to fetch only the allowed bands.
-We can use "checkPermission" to check read and write access.
+We can use the "findPermitted" function in the store action to fetch only the
+allowed bands.
+We can use the "permissions" object property of the band models
+to check read, write and delete access.

+Note that the permissions model has a reserver "create" access property.
+This
+tells us if a user is allowed to create new instances of the model.
+By default
+the "create" this check returns true if the user has "create" access for the
+module the model belongs too.
+If you have different needs then you need to
+override the "getPermissions" method in the Band model and return your own
+"Permissions" object.

 Change the BandController like this: